Nonprofit Marketing Strategy (5 Steps To Reaching Donors Online)

 Even after following all of the steps in this nonprofit marketing strategy the next challenge is to get your message in front of the right people.

-For that, you’ll need to create a content promotion strategy that integrates across multiple marketing channels.
+For that, you’ll need to create a digital promotion strategy that integrates across multiple marketing channels.